 Create an account

 Make sure you know exactly what you’ll need to submit.
 Always scroll through the application first and prepare your answers and appendices beforehand.
-This way you won´t be surprised by a missing document (e.g. a parental consent or a letter of recommendation) an hour before the deadline.
-You can find also pdf format to preview here.
+This way you won’t be surprised by a missing document (e.g. a parental consent or so) an hour before the deadline.
+You can find also a pdf format to preview here.

-Losing your whole application because of a system bug or because “your session has expired” is everyone´s worst nightmare.
+Losing your answers because of a system bug or because “your session has expired” is everyone’s worst nightmare.
 Prevent this by having your answers ready in a text document and all the appendices gathered in a separate file on your computer.
 You can then simply copy your answers without stressing about losing them.

 Last minute nightmare